peymanmajidi/BlockyBlockGame_Py/README.md

 # BlockyBlockGame
-This is a wonderful game just for learning and developing Python I just wanted to learn Python and I found out Python is cool and easy :) you can draw on screen by mouse and move the 'blocky charcter' via keyboard arrow keys. download the EXE file and enjoy or download the source code and make fantastic forks. by pygame
+This is a wonderful game just for learning and developing Python

+I just wanted to learn Python and I found out Python is cool and easy :)

+you can draw on screen by mouse and move the 'blocky charcter' via keyboard arrow keys.

+download the source code and make fantastic forks.

+by pygame

 ![Shot](https://raw.githubusercontent.com/peymanmajidi/BlockyBlockGame/master/screenshot.png)